 The era of the app is upon businesses and it seems as if there is no going back.
 The swiftly changing server-based computing environment has triggered the shift from applications that are the older-style standalone software installations, to apps that are the newer cloud-based programs.

-Apps rely on net access
+Apps rely on Internet access

 The advantages of this cloud paradigm are considerable, as you can use a computer that is far more limited in processing power and memory capacity since the heavy lifting to run your complex software is being done elsewhere.
 Another advantage is that since your files are stored on the remote server, it’s easy to access them from anywhere and on any device.
 You don’t have to worry once you’re travelling across the country that you’ve forgotten the vital presentation file back at your desk.

 However, there are some significant drawbacks as well.
 When you use fully standalone installed software you can use it anywhere at any time, whether or not you have an internet connection.
-With apps if you have no net connection you’re essentially limited to watching the colorful boot-up screen as there isn’t much more your mobile device can do.
+With apps, if you have no net connection you’re essentially limited to watching the colorful boot-up screen as there isn’t much more your mobile device can do.

 Business apps have a better survival rate

 Given that the availability of network connections is no longer as much of a hindrance as it was just a few years ago, the proliferation of WiFi in nearly every urban setting has created an always-online lifestyle that was unimaginable in the last century.
-The entire industry is mutating to a cloud-based app computing archetype as is demonstrated by the astounding statistic that nearly sixty billion apps have been downloaded to date.
+The entire industry is migrating to a cloud-based app computing archetype as is demonstrated by the astounding statistic that nearly sixty billion apps have been downloaded to date.
 This number equates to more than eight apps for every man, woman, and child on Earth.

 Not all apps turn out to be invaluable to the user as more than a quarter of all downloaded apps are used only once and then either deleted or ignored for the life of the mobile device.
-Business apps have a slightly better survival rate as they tend to be more fundamentally useful than the average public app which is generally gaming or socially-related.
+Business apps have a slightly better survival rate as they tend to be more fundamentally useful than the average public app which is generally gaming or socially related.
 But the bottom line is clear: Businesses that rapidly embrace this Brave New Cloud-y World will find themselves technologically ahead of competitors reticent to take the plunge.

 Other articles in this section